subquery/documentation/docs/indexer/miscellaneous/avalanche-eth-migration.md

 # Avalanche SDK Migration

 :::info TLDR
-We are no longer supporting `@subql/node-avalanche` and all Avalanche users should migrate their projects to use `@subql/node-ethereum` to recieve the latest updates.
+We are no longer supporting `@subql/node-avalanche` and all Avalanche users should migrate their projects to use `@subql/node-ethereum` to receive the latest updates.

 The new `@subql/node-ethereum` is feature equivalent, and provides some massive performance improvements and support for new features.